So you want to teach

-However, getting to the point where you’re comfortable as a teacher can be a bit tricky, so below we’ve given 3 great tips for guitar teachers who are just starting out.
+However, getting to the point where you’re comfortable as a teacher can be a bit tricky, so below we’ve given 3 great tips for

-1. You’re Going to Be More Than Just a Guitar Teacher
+1. You’re Going to Be More Than Just a

 A good teacher is never just a teacher.
 A teacher should inspire, be a shoulder to lean on, and above all be a stable role model in a person’s life.
 This is true regardless of whether your student is a child or an adult, but you have to be doubly aware of your actions when you’re teaching a child or a young teenager.